tawfek-pmv/pve-control-panel/README.md

-Customer-oriented Proxmox control panel built in AppSmith using the Proxmox API
+Customer-oriented Proxmox control panel built in AppSmith using the Proxmox API - running in production at [tawfek.dk](https://tawfek.dk)

 Can be imported into a AppSmith enterprise deployment or a community deployment(though with modifictions, since SSO won't work without an enterprise license)